-How should I examine my skin?
+How should I examine my skin for moles?

 - Try to examine yourself the same way every month to avoid missing any areas.
 We recommend starting at your head and working your way down.
 Look at all the areas of your body (including the front, backs, and sides of each area, and your fingernails and toenails).
 Also be sure to check the “hidden” areas: between your fingers and toes, the groin, the soles of your feet, and the backs of your knees.

 - Don't forget to thoroughly check your scalp and neck for moles.

 - Keep track of all the moles on your body and what they look like.
 Take a photo with a ruler in it and date it to help you keep track of them.
 That way, you'll notice if the moles change.
 If they do change in any way (in color, shape, size, border, etc.), or if you develop a sore that does not heal, you should see a dermatologist.
 Also have your dermatologist examine any new moles that you think are “suspicious.”

 What should I look for when examining my moles?

 The following ABCDEs are important signs of moles that could be cancerous.
 If a mole displays any of the signs listed below, have it checked immediately by a dermatologist:

 - Asymmetry: One half of the mole does not match the other half.

 - Border: The border or edges of the mole are ragged, blurred, or irregular.

 - Color: The mole has different colors, or it has multiple shades of tan, brown, black, blue, white, or red.